-\textbf{SGD with 8-bit gradient quantization. } According to the pre-processing property of smoothed DP, the smoothed DP of (discrete) sampling average mechanism upper bounds the smoothed DP of SGD (for one step).
-In 8-bit neural networks for computer vision tasks, the gradient usually follows 8-bit quantized Gaussian distributions~(\citep{banner2018scalable}, denoted as $\calN_{\text{8-bit}}$, see Appendix~\ref{app:detail_setting_exp} for its formal definition).
-We thus let the set of distributions $\Pi_1 = \{\calN_{\text{8-bit}}(0,0.12^2), \calN_{\text{8-bit}}(0.2,0.12^2)\}$.
-The standard variation, 0.12, is same as the standard variation of gradients in a ResNet-18 network trained on CIFAR-10 dataset~\citep{banner2018scalable}.
+\textbf{SGD with 8-bit gradient quantization. } According to the pre-processing property of smoothed DP, the smoothed DP of (discrete) sampling-average mechanism upper bounds the smoothed DP of SGD (for one step).
+In 8-bit neural networks for computer vision tasks, the gradient usually follows Gaussian distributions~\citep{banner2018scalable}.
+We thus let the set of distributions $\Pi = \{\calN_{\text{8-bit}}(0,0.12^2), \calN_{\text{8-bit}}(0.2,0.12^2)\}$, where $\calN_{\text{8-bit}}(\mu,\sigma^2)$ denotes the 8-bit quantized Gaussian distribution (See Appendix~\ref{app:detail_exp} for its formal definition).
+The standard variation, 0.12, is the same as the standard variation of gradients in a ResNet-18 network trained on CIFAR-10 database~\citep{banner2018scalable}.
 We use the standard setting of batch size $T = \sqrt{n}$.

-Figure~\ref{fig:SGD} shows that the smoothed $\delta$ parameter is exponentially small in $n$ for the SGD with 8-bit gradient quantization, which is the same as Theorem~\ref{theo:main} predicted.
+Figure~\ref{fig:exp} (right) shows that the smoothed $\delta$ parameter is exponentially small in $n$ for the SGD with 8-bit gradient quantization.
 The probabilities are estimated through $10^6$ independent trails.
-Figure~\ref{fig:SGD2} plots the result of a similar experiment, where all settings are the same with Figure~\ref{fig:SGD} except that the set of distribution is $\Pi_2 = \{\calN_{\text{8-bit}}(0,0.1^2), \calN_{\text{8-bit}}(0.2,0.1^2)\}$.
-Figure~\ref{fig:SGD2} also shows a exponentially small smoothed $\delta$ parameter.
-The results on both settings imply that the neural networks trained through quantized gradients can be private without adding external noises.
-Also, see Appendix~\ref{sec:exp_app_new} for the experiments with another two different settings on $\Pi$.
+This result implies that the neural networks trained through quantized gradients can be private without adding additive noises.
+Also, see Appendix~\ref{sec:exp_app_new} for the experiments under another three different settings on $\Pi$.